 We conducted juvenile bull trout population estimates within reference reaches on index creeks.
-Juvenile estimates for many of the streams including O'Brien Creek, Bear Creek and Callahan Creek have decreased dramatically since survey began.
+Juvenile estimates for all of the streams below Libby Dam including O'Brien Creek, Bear Creek and Callahan Creek have decreased dramatically from survey peaks.
 Substrate scores and substrate coring data are presented.

-Bull trout redd counts in Grave Creek and the Wigwam River have significantly increased since 1995.
-Bull trout redds in Grave Creek in 2004 were lower (48%) than the previous year and have since stabilized.
-Bull trout redd counts in tributaries downstream of Libby Dam including Quartz, Pipe, Bear, and O'Brien creeks, and the West Fisher River have been variable over the past several years, and have not increased in proportion to bull trout redd counts upstream of Libby Dam in recent years.
+Bull trout redd counts in Grave Creek and the Wigwam River significantly increased between 1995 and 2005, exhibited decreases until 2010-2011 and recovered to levels below peak numbers.
+This was due, in great part, to re-opened bull trout harvest fishery in 2004 that through time went from two bull trout per year harvest to one to no harvest to the current one bull trout per year harvest.
+Bull trout redd counts in tributaries downstream of Libby Dam including Quartz, Pipe, Bear, and O'Brien creeks, and the West Fisher River have been variable over the survey period, but with the exception of O'Brien Creek have decreased dramatically.
+More than 50 percent of bull trout residing below Libby Dam were entrained so much of the impacts to downstream tributaries are likely related to bull trout from Lake Koocanusa remaining to spawn.
 Prior to redd counts in 2007 and 2008, bull trout redd counts in Keeler Creek exhibited a positive trend since monitoring began.
 Since 2005, there appears to be a negative trend that is substantially different from a stable population.
+Growing northern pike population in Bull Lake is a concern.